PierfrancescoSoffritti/android-youtube-player/README.md

 ### Play Next Video

-This workaround gets id from relative videos and play them as a next video
+This workaround gets id from 'more videos' and play them as a next video

 If `rel` paramter is set to 0: next video will be related videos that come from the same channel as the video that was just played.